When People Don't Ask About You In Conversations

 - Are you fairly shy and inhibited?
 Could some people conclude that if they asked about you, you'd get anxious and not say much in reply?
 Some people have no problem with speaking to a shy person and trying to get them to open up.
 Others choose not to.
 They don't want to make them uncomfortable, or don't think they're good enough conversationalists themselves to get them talking.

 - Do you not ask about people that often?
-Do you prefer to talk about more general or abstract topics, and not learn about others?
+Do you prefer to talk about more general or abstract topics, and not learn about anyone?
 Even if you don't like being on the receiving end of it, do you have a habit of centering conversations around yourself and what you want to talk about?
 If someone realizes you never ask about them, they may decide never to ask about you either.

 What you can do if people don't ask questions about you very often

-Like the intro said, this article wasn't about having that one friend who treats you like a free therapist.
+Like the intro said, this article isn't about having that one friend who treats you like a free therapist.
 So the suggestions below aren't about how to confront a single self-centered person.
 They're more general.

 Know it's okay to bring up things about yourself if no one asks about them